-According to mazundar et al. that any image representation as per human visual system should have properties of scaling, multi-resolution, localization, critical sampling, anisotropy and directionality[19].
-Wavelet transform provides localization, multi-resolution and critical sampling but lacks in capturing the features pertaining to directionality and anisotropy.
+According to mazundar et al. that any image representation as per human visual system should have properties of scaling, multi-resolution, localization, critical sampling, anisotropy and directionality19.
+Wavelet transform provides localization,multi-resolution and critical sampling but lacks in capturing the features pertaining to directionality and anisotropy.

-- 1) Directionality means image can be represented in terms of orientation in different directions. - Anisotropy means representation of image of different elongated shapes of varying aspect ratio.
+1. Directionality means image can be represented in terms of orientation in different directions.